danluo7/049_drakes_code/README.md

 	legend("topright", legend_text, lty=NULL)

-Plot the distribution of transcript sizes as a histogram. lengths will be those of known transcripts.
+Plot #2: Plot the distribution of transcript sizes as a histogram. lengths will be those of known transcripts.
 Good QC step: we had a low coverage library, or other problems, we might get short 'transcripts' that are actually only pieces of real transcripts.

 	full_table <- texpr(bg , 'all')
 	hist(full_table$length, breaks=500, xlab="Transcript length (bp)", main="Distribution of transcript lengths", col="steelblue")